mmcauliffe/Pyraat/docs/source/praat_script_types.rst

 ``````

 For analyzing one segment of a file, the following header is used to specify arguments.
 The first four arguments are
-required, specifying the name of the sound file, the begin time of the segment of interest, its end time, and which channel
+required, specifying the name of the sound file, the begin time of the segment of interest, its end time, which channel
-to extract (for mono files, this will always be 0 in Python).
+to extract (for mono files, this will always be 0 in Python), and any padding to use surrounding the file (often helpful
+for algorithms that have long windows, such as pitch or intensity.

 .. code-block:: praat